MA, MEng, PhD

 Telephone: +44 (0) 1223 334772

 Dr Rough has been teaching and researching within the CEB Department since the late 1990s, where she is a member of theP4G research group.
-She is also the Programme Manager for the M.Phil. in Advanced Chemical Engineering, and a Fellow of Hughes Hall.
+She is also the Programme Manager for the M.Phil. in Advanced Chemical Engineering.
 She has been directing the studies of Newnham Chemical Engineering students since 2012.